In a Rafah school called ‘Hope’, Gaza IDPs seek shelter from Israel’s bombs

 They have also drafted some displaced people to volunteer to clean or cook for the others and run recreational activities for the children.

-There are now more than 600 people living at Al-Amal, some rooms crammed with more than 20 people, and the team works hard every day to try to help as many of them as possible.
+There are now more than 600 people living at El-Amal, some rooms crammed with more than 20 people, and the team works hard every day to try to help as many of them as possible.

 Funding is an issue as they have to rely on financial or in-kind donations to support everybody, but they have resorted to solutions like bringing items in from their own homes, especially when they were scrambling for enough mattresses and blankets for all the IDPs in Gaza’s cold winter weather.